ircam-ismm/dotpi/index.md

 ## Features

-The set of tools provided _dotpi_ run both on a server and on each Raspberry Pi.
+The set of tools provided by _dotpi_ run both on a server and on each Raspberry Pi.
 In short, _dotpi_ provides:

-- A way configure and install the system on the Raspberry Pi, e.g. sound card, network
+- A way to configure and install the system on the Raspberry Pi, e.g. sound card, network
-- Some service and daemons, e.g. ensure that the audio and the network always run
+- Some services and daemons, e.g. ensure that the audio and the network always runs
 - Some command line tools, e.g. to install and remove a service
-- A manager to deploy, run and monitor your projects on a fleet of pi
+- A manager to deploy, run and monitor your projects on a fleet of Raspberry Pis